 (g) a person granted legal aid in respect of the proceedings in relation to which the fee would otherwise be payable.

-(6) Except as otherwise directed by a registrar, an application for a fee or fees to be waived, reduced, refunded or deferred must be in the form of Form 2.
+(6) Except as otherwise directed by a registrar, an application for a fee or fees to be waived, reduced, refunded or deferred must be in a form approved by the Chief Magistrate.

-(7) Form 2 must be completed in accordance with the directions specified in it.
+[(7) deleted]

 (8) If an application under subregulation (2) is dealt with by a registrar, the registrar may, before determining the application, require the applicant to provide the registrar with such further information as the registrar requires either in writing or orally.

 (9) A fee, payment of which has been deferred until an event occurs, becomes payable when that event occurs.